Bread in Pregnancy – Safe Types, Benefits, and Side-Effects

 - Relying heavily on bread as a dietary staple may lead to a dilution of essential nutrients in the overall diet, potentially compromising maternal and fetal health.

-- Certain types of bread, particularly those made from refined grains, lack sufficient dietary fiber which can lead to constipation, a common issue during pregnancy due to hormonal changes and pressure on the digestive system.
+- Certain types of bread, particularly those made from refined grains, lack sufficient dietary fibre which can lead to constipation, a common issue during pregnancy due to hormonal changes and pressure on the digestive system.

 What Type of Bread Is Best to Eat During Pregnancy?